Syed Murtaza Ali: Background and education

-Ali's ancestral residence was at Uttarsur, Habiganj District.
-His father, Khan Bahadur Sikandar Ali, was a Sub-Registrar.
-He traced his paternal descent from Shah Ahmed Mutawakkil, a local holy man and a Syed of Taraf, though apparently unrelated to the region's ruling Syed dynasty.
+Syed Murtaza Ali Khandakar was born into a Bengali Muslim Syed family of Khandakars on 1 July 1902 in Karimganj, Sylhet District.
+His father, Khan Bahadur Syed Sikandar Ali, was a Sub-Registrar.
+He traced his paternal descent from Shah Syed Ahmed Mutawakkil, a Sufi Peer and a Syed of Taraf, though apparently unrelated to the region's ruling Syed dynasty.
 Ali's mother, Amatul Mannan Khatun, belonged to the Chowdhuries of Kala and Bahadurpur, an Islamised branch of the Pal family of Panchakhanda.
+His paternal family's ancestral home is Khandakar Bari in Uttarsur Village of Bahubal Upazila of Habiganj District.

 Ali passed his matriculation examination from Sylhet Government School in 1921 and passed his ISc from Murari Chand College in 1923.
-He earned his bachelor's in Physics from Presidency College, Calcutta.
+He earned his bachelor's in physics from Presidency College, Calcutta.

 Career

-In 1926, he became the Magistrate of Maulvi Bazar subdivision.
-He was Sub-divisional Officer in 1940.
-Later he became the Under Secretary in the Education Department.
+In 1926, Ali became the magistrate of Maulvi Bazar subdivision.
+He was sub-divisional officer in 1940.
+Later he became the under secretary in the Education Department.
 He retired from civil service positions in 1959.

-He served as the President of the Bangla Academy during 1969-1971 and 1975-1977 and Asiatic Society of Bangladesh in 1974.
+Ali served as the president of the Bangla Academy during 1969-1971 and 1975-1977 and Asiatic Society of Bangladesh in 1974.